Home » PowerShell Tips » PowerShell – mkdir to create directory

 d----- 29-07-2021 05:55 LogTest

-Cool Tip: How to count files in folder in PowerShell!
+Cool Tip: How to count files in a folder in PowerShell!

-The PowerShell mkdir-p is used to create directory at the path specified by -p or -Path parameter.
+The PowerShell mkdir-p creates a directory at the path specified by the -p or -Path parameter.

-Let’s consider an example, to create a directory at path D:\LogTest\FTP-01 using mkdir PowerShell, run below command
+Let’s consider an example, to create a directory at path “D:\LogTest\FTP-01” using mkdir PowerShell, run the below command.

 PS D:\> mkdir -p D:\LogTest\FTP-01

-Above mkdir -p command in PowerShell take directory path and create new directory.
-Output as below
+Above mkdir -p command in PowerShell takes the directory path and creates a new directory.
+Output as below.

 Directory: D:\LogTest